 In 1952 he designed the Ant chair with an emphasis on the classic of modern chair design.
 It was designed specifically for use in the canteen of the Danish pharmaceutical firm Novo Nordisk.
 The name was derived from its similarity to the outline of an ant with its head raised.
 Its design makes it light, stable and easy to stack.
 It also minimizes the tangling of the user's feet.
 When it was first designed, it only had three legs made of plastic and the seat was made from form-molded laminated veneer.
 With its popularity the plastic legs were replaced with tubular steel legs and a version with four legs was also created.

-Add: Changlong Village, Zhenlong Town, Huiyang District, Huizhou, Guangdong, China
+Add: No.8 Changlong Village, Zhenlong Town, Huiyang District, Huizhou, Guangdong, China